-The governing body has adopted AoC's Senior Staff Remuneration Code in December 2019 and backed dated this to 1st August 2019.
-The board will assess pay for Senior Post Holders In line with its principles in future.
+The governing body has adopted AoC's Senior Staff Remuneration Code in December 2019 and will assess pay in line with its principles in future.

-The remuneration package of Senior Post Holders, including the Principal is subject to annual review by the Remuneration Committee of the governing body who use benchmarking information to provide objective guidance.
+The remuneration package of Key management staff, including the Principal and Chief Executive, is subject to annual review by the Remuneration Committee of the governing body who use benchmarking information to provide objective guidance.